 Tracking children's progress throughout their school life is vital in order to establish their acquisition of knowledge and skills.
 At the Federation of Follifoot & Spofforth, learning always starts with the children's prior knowledge and any misconceptions they may have.
 Class teachers decide upon the most appropriate age related way of obtaining the children's prior knowledge.
 Units of work are then personalised to the children.

 Misconceptions that arise throughout the unit are identified and addressed appropriately by the teacher.
-As a Federation we are currently trialling exploring and trialling approaches to assessing children's recall of their learning to assess how effectively knowledge and skills have been embedded and mastered.
+As a Federation we use recall assessments after two weeks and after four weeks to assess that the children know more and remember more.